expos-model/ExposR/README.md

 The expos_set_path function sets the path for the current set of model runs.

-The expos_model function creates a raster file of wind exposure as a function of wind direction and inflection angle.
+The expos_model function creates a raster file of topographic wind exposure as a function of wind direction and inflection angle.

 The expos_damage function uses output from Hurrecon and Expos to create a raster file of wind damage where topograhic exposure at each location is determined